 When the totalizers are reset to zero with the remote function, the character H is displayed next to the measured value during the measurement.

-- Select the input or the event trigger to be used to trigger the selected remote function. - · Press ENTER. - Select No linkage in order to deactivate the remote function. - · Press ENTER.
+- · Select the input which is to be used to trigger the selected remote function. - Press ENTER. - Select No linkage in order to deactivate the remote function. - Press ENTER.